alantech/alanlang-docs/docs/tutorial.md

 ## Dictionary Types

 A Dictionary Type lets you create a mapping of keys to values.
-You can use array accessor syntax to get a value when providing they key.
-You can also convert it into an Array of tuples of key-value pairs to iterate over.
+You can use array accessor syntax to get a value by providing the key.
+You can also convert it into an Array of Tuples of key-value pairs to iterate over.
 Unlike Sets, Dictionaries maintain their insertion order when converted back into an Array.

 The constructor function needs the key and value type defined, but if you construct it with an initial key-value pair, they can be inferred.